 The morale: Hire A-players (always), keep your team small, and don’t waste too much time in meetings.

 There are numerous apps that can help you to simplify your personal life.
-My personal top 3: Evernote (extended memory), Headspace (Gym membership for the mind) and Wunderlist (task manager).
+My personal top 3: Evernote (extended memory), Headspace (Gym membership for the mind) and Asana (task manager).

 Often HR and management are somewhat afraid to tackle the most burning issues, and this is where delaying tactics come in handy.